-Chumash Painted Cave State Park in the mountains that overlook Santa Barbara is a cool stop that will literally take you 15 minutes to see.
-It probably takes longer to drive up the hill from Santa Barbara then it does to see the state park.
-That being said, it was great to see how well-preserved the painted cave was and I enjoyed the visit more than I anticipated.
+Chumash Painted Cave State Park, located in the mountains that overlook Santa Barbara, is a fun stop that will take you less than 15 minutes to see.
+It takes longer to drive up the hill from Santa Barbara then it does to see the state park.
+That being said, it was great to see how well-preserved the painted cave was, and I enjoyed the visit more than I anticipated.
 Here is all the info.

 - Cost: Free

 - Location: Hwy 154, Santa Barbara, CA 93105 (Not exact address)

 - Information from my visit in 2015 and 2018

 From Highway 101, you will be getting off on State St then proceeding up Highway 154 till you reach Painted Cave Road.
 This narrow one-lane road is very steep as it winds its way up the hillside.
 Be careful as the turns can be blind and do go slow.
 The views along this portion are fantastic, and after 2 miles, you will arrive at Chumash Painted Cave State Park.

 You will know you arrived when you turn a corner and see a large granite rock then the small state park sign.
 There are maybe two small, side of the road spots to park at, but if others are there, you will probably have to park further down the road as it is basically one lane in front of the cave.

 After parking, you can read the historical sign and, from there, start climbing the dozen or so steps to get to the cave itself.
 You can see my car in the above photo to understand how far the climb is.